Chemotherapy of breast cancer

 The Oncotype DX gene test is utilized at Docrates Cancer Center, if a doctor together with a patient considers it necessary.
 The need for the test is already considered prior to breast cancer surgery so that the test result can be utilized in post-operative care planning.
 At Docrates Cancer Center the test is offered to the patient when she is known to belong to a group where the benefit of chemotherapy is uncertain.

 Radiotherapy of breast cancer

-Breast-conserving surgery is practically always followed by subsequent radiotherapy.
+Breast-conserving surgery is almost always followed by subsequent radiotherapy.
+Radiotherapy is also recommended for many women who have undergone breast removal.
 Radiotherapy significantly reduces the risk of localised cancer recurrence and prolongs survival.
-If cancer cells are detected in the removed lymph nodes, radiotherapy of the armpit and the supraclavicular fossa above the clavicle is also recommended.
-Postoperative adjuvant radiotherapy usually takes four to six weeks.
-Treatment is administered five days a week.
-Each session takes about 15 minutes.
+If cancer cells are detected in the lymph nodes, radiotherapy of the armpit and the supraclavicular fossa above the clavicle is also recommended.
+Postoperative adjuvant radiotherapy usually takes three weeks.
+Treatment is administered five days a week and each session takes about 15 minutes.